Certified Divorce Financial Analyst & Mediator

 You realize that it’s time for your marriage to end and you’re ready to start a new chapter in your life.
-You are both reasonable and you don’t want to end up in court and become enemies.
-You realize an amicable and fair divorce is best for you, your children and your finances.
-But you don’t know where to start or maybe talking about money is something you were never able to do as a couple.
-You want a third party that is knowledgeable about finances and that can affordably help you through the process so both parties can see and understand what is reasonable and fair.
-I want to help you divorce affordably, and you can divorce without an attorney and with a Certified Divorce Financial Analyst.
+You are both reasonable and you don’t want to end up battling with attorneys and becoming enemies.
+You realize an amicable and fair divorce is best for you, your children and your finances but you don’t know where to start.
+Maybe talking about money is something you were never able to do as a couple.
+You want a third party that has expertise about finances and that can affordably help you through the process so both parties can see and understand what is reasonable and fair.
+I want to help you divorce affordably.
+You can settle your divorce without an attorney with a Certified Divorce Financial Analyst.

-- Step One: I conduct a free introductory conversation with both spouses so I can determine if my process will work for you.
+- Step One: I conduct a free introductory conversation over the phone to explain our process and to see if our process is right for you.

-- Step Four: I review your financial data and input it into my financial software.
-Once that I done, I perform the analysis and come up with a financial settlement solution as a starting point that we will go over in our next meeting.
+- Step Three: Once I have all of your financial data, my analysis is generally done quickly.
+I review your financial data and input the necessary information into my financial software.
+Once that is done, I perform the analysis and create a settlement solution based on your goals as a starting point.
+Then I will schedule a settlement meeting.

-- Step Five: We will hold a 2–3 hour joint mediation session where we will go over your assets and debts and the proposed budgets for each spouse and the children as well as various scenarios and settlement solutions that might work for you.
+- Step Four: We will hold a 2–3 hour meeting where we will go over your assets and debts and the proposed budgets for each spouse and the children as well as various scenarios and settlement solutions that might work for you.
 I will help you amicably negotiate until a settlement that is right for you is reached.
-If needed, additional mediation sessions will be scheduled.
+If needed, additional sessions will be scheduled.

-- Step Six: I will create a Summary of Meetings outlining your settlement and then refer you to an attorney who can affordably prepare and file the necessary court papers, or you can file on your own.
+- Step Five: Based on your decisions, I will write up a detailed summary.
+I can refer you to an attorney who can affordably prepare and file the necessary court papers, or if you prefer, I will explain affordable solutions so you can file on your own.

-Attorneys aren’t financial experts and won't provide you the financial mediation you need in your divorce.
+Attorneys aren’t financial experts and won't provide you the financial information you need.